dionrhys/chip8-win-console/README.md

 * Implement a less flickery method of drawing to the console
   - Collision detection is done by inverting pixels on the screen, and it's quite evident...
-* Change default font to raster 8x8 automatically
-  - The Windows API documentation on setting console fonts is ridiculous
 * Less abrupt audio cut off
   - Sound is implemented by looping a dynamically-generated WAV file until a timer hits 0